littensy/reflex/README.md

 };
 ```

-Middleware can be used to log every action:
+Middleware can be used to log every dispatch call:

 ```ts
 export const loggerMiddleware: Middleware = (producer) => {